aarhusstadsarkiv/workflows/README.md

 ## SAM Workflows
-These are the future replacements for the current workflow-bat's.
+This repository contains the future replacements for the current workflow-bat's.
 The presentation-layer is Gooey in advanced mode with each workflow visible as an option in the sidebare.

 #### mypy.ini
 In `mypy.ini`, the per module options should be changed to reflect your module name: